mahendrabhargav/test_app/README.md

 # README
-trying to learn ruby on rails
+trying to learn ruby on rails and learned git
 This README would normally document whatever steps are necessary to get the application up and running.